subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: A Single Carrier based QPSK Modulator

 The figure shows that the incoming bit stream on the left is first converted to consecutively occurring pairs of bits in the Serial to Parallel Converter.
 Since 2 bits map to a single symbol, the resulting symbol rate $R_s$ is half of the bitrate $R_b$.
-The mapping from bit pairs to the imaginary number $a$ is then used to determine the Real and Complex parts of $a$, which determine the I and Q components of signal.
+The table lookup mapping from bit pairs to the complex number $a$ is then used to determine the Real and Complex parts of $a$, which determine the I and Q components of signal.
 Next the baseband pulse for the signal is generated by using the Nyquist Root Raised Cosine (RRC) Filter in order to avoid Inter Symbol Interference, as discussed in the prior section.
-This is followed by multiplication of the I and Q components of the amplitude by the carriers $\cos(2\pi f_c t)$ and $\sin(2\pi f_c t)$ respectively, in order to shift the pulse to the center frequency $f_c$.
+This is followed by multiplication of the I and Q components by the carriers $\cos(2\pi f_c t)$ and $\sin(2\pi f_c t)$ respectively, in order to shift the pulse to the center frequency $f_c$.
 Finally the two components are subtracted to generate the signal to be transmitted.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm11.png)